lcsirmaz/entropy-rules/rules/DESCRIPTION.md

 In this case we have more information about *Q* which can help in reducing the total work.
-First, as *Q* is pointed, we could settle for the cross-section where the sum of the last 11 coordinates is exactly 1, thus reducing the problem to find all vertices of a convex polytope.
+First, as *Q* is pointed, we could settle for the cross-section where the sum of the first 11 coordinates is exactly 1, thus reducing the problem to find all vertices of a convex polytope.
 Second, all 22 coordinates are non-negative &ndash;
 *Q* is part of the non-negative orthant; and at the extremal points